Project: Build and Teach the Web

 A track for the Mozilla Festival, London

-In the autumn of 2013, after 6 months of feverish planning and late-night Skype conversations, 2,100 technologists from 50 nations descended on Ravensbourne College in London, facilitating 250 sessions, drinking 7,650 cups of coffee and spawning an infinite number of new ideas for Mozfest, the world’s most “fiercely unconventional” 2-day open technology festival.
+In the autumn of 2013, after 6 months of feverish planning, 2,100 technologists from 50 nations descended on Ravensbourne College in London, facilitating 250 sessions, drinking 7,650 cups of coffee and spawning an infinite number of new ideas for Mozfest, the world’s most “fiercely unconventional” 2-day open technology festival.

 This year was Mozilla’s biggest yet, with 12 themed tracks ranging from Open Privacy to Open Badges to Open Games.
 And this year, Laura Hilliger and I had agreed to curate an entire floor of crazy at the event called Build and Teach the Web… which became the craziest (and busiest!) track of the festival.